Young Love (1956 song): Lesley Gore version

 American pop star Lesley Gore recorded a version of "Young Love" for Mercury Records in late 1965.
-Her rendition was released on her sixth studio album.
-Lesley Gore Sings All About Love, in January 1966.
+Her rendition was released on her sixth studio album, Lesley Gore Sings All About Love, on January 11, 1966.
 In March of that year, after the album's first two singles failed to make the top 50, Gore's recording was released as the third and final outing from the album as catalog number 72553.
 The single first entered the Billboard chart on March 26, 1966, and eventually peaked at #50.
 Gore's version also reached a peak of #24 in Australia, and #43 in Canada.
 The song was Lesley Gore's biggest commercial success for 1966, and she would not have another chart hit until February 1967 with "California Nights".

 Donny Osmond version

 In 1973, the song was revived by American teen idol Donny Osmond on MGM Records.
 His version featured Donny's spoken recitation on the first half of the second verse.
 The Mike Curb and Don Costa produced version became a hit on both sides of the Atlantic, reaching No. 23 on the Billboard Hot 100, No. 1 on the UK Singles Chart, spending four weeks at the top in August 1973, and #4 on the Canadian RPM Magazine Top 100.